jeffwilcox/mpns/README.md

 Remember to take action on that information in order to be a good MPNS citizen.
 These values may be set in the error object and of interest to you:

-- minutesToDelay: If this is present, it is the suggested minimum amount of time that you should wait until making another request to the same subscription URI.
+- `minutesToDelay`: If this is present, it is the suggested minimum amount of time that you should wait until making another request to the same subscription URI.
 For HTTP 412s, for example, the minimum time is one hour and so the returned value defaults to 61.
-- shouldDeleteChannel: If this is set to `true`, the channel is gone according to MPNS.
+- `shouldDeleteChannel`: If this is set to `true`, the channel is gone according to MPNS.
 Delete it from your channel/subscription database and never look back.
-- error: If an error is captured while trying to make the HTTP request, this will be set to that error callback instance.
+- `error`: If an error is captured while trying to make the HTTP request, this will be set to that error callback instance.

 ### A note about Windows Phone 7.5
 This module permits sending toasts and tiles specific to Mango.
 If you include the `param` field when sending a push to a 7.0 (first Windows Phone release) phone, unfortunately it may not be received, or will error out the subscription.